 Often called ‘drunkorexia,’ is the tendency for some anorexics to refuse eating food, so they can consume alcohol without gaining any weight.

 This disorder is somewhat common among college women despite the fact that both men and people who aren’t in college can develop this eating disorder.

 While the amount of alcohol being consumed by drunkorexia might reach the required daily amount of calories, alcohol has absolutely no nutrition to it so malnutrition is inevitable.

 In college, there is this common saying of “freshmen 15” where it’s somewhat common for women to gain about 15 pounds during their first year of college.

 There is also the high pressure of drinking and partying all while staying thin.
 These unfair standards can cause women to choose alcohol over food and create some serious long-term damage to their bodies.

 When someone first starts replacing their meals with alcohol, it might not be all that noticeable since it’s common to not lose a lot of weight.
 Unfortunately, it doesn’t take long for drunkorexia to really start harming someone’s body.

-If you’re not quite sure if someone is binge drinking, watch and see if they’re having trouble staying awake, whether or not they’re vomiting, or if their breathing is irregular.
-If so, they need to receive help right away as they are at a serious risk of developing alcohol poisoning.
+If you’re not quite sure if someone is binge drinking, watch and see if they’re having trouble staying awake, whether they’re vomiting, or if their breathing is irregular.
+If so, they need to receive help right away as they are at serious risk of developing alcohol poisoning.